-The value of donated services included as contributions in the combined financial statements and the corresponding program expenses for the years ended December 31, 2019 and 2018 are as follows:
+The value of donated services included as contributions in the combined financial statements and the corresponding program expenses for the years ended December 31, 2020 and 2019 are as follows:

-- 2019 2018
+- 2020 2019

 CEO - Patricia Foley Hinnen \$ 100,000 \$ 100,000

-Legal services 41,120 71,839
+Legal services 127,525 41,120

-Other professional services 1,081 6,000
+Other 2,404 1,081

-Bookkeeping services 714 1,455
+Bookkeeping services 775 714

-Total donated services \$ 142,915 \$ 179,294
+Total donated services \$ 230,704 \$ 142,915

-Note 8: Related Party Transactions
+Note 9: Related Party Transactions

-Capital Sisters receives annual grants from its Affiliate, for various purposes to support Capital Sisters' mission.
+Capital Sisters receives annual grants from its Affiliate for various purposes to support Capital Sisters' mission.
 Capital Sisters makes grants to its Affiliate for the purpose of increasing the balance in the Capital Reserve Account held by the Affiliate.
-For the year ending December 31, 2018, Capital Sisters awarded grants to its Affiliate in the amount of \$13,000.
-For the year ending December 31, 2019 no grants were awarded to its Affiliate.
+For the years ending December 31, 2020 and 2019, no grants were awarded to its Affiliate.

 The Organization's board members and staff also participate in the Sister Bonds[®] investment program to support the Organization and its mission.
 All bonds issued (other than subordinated bonds) hold the same terms and conditions including a zero rate of interest, and the directors and staff have no rights or benefits that differ from any other investor (other than investors who have agreed to subordinate their bonds).
-As of December 31, 2019 and 2018, bonds payable to related parties totaled \$97,000 and \$94,000, respectively.
+As of December 31, 2020 and 2019, bonds payable to related parties totaled \$95,000 and \$97,000, respectively.

-Note 9: Concentrations
+Note 10: Concentrations

 The Organization receives a significant portion of its revenue and support from contributions and in-kind services.
-For the years ended December 31, 2019 and 2018 the Organization received approximately 69% and 55% of its revenue from contributions, and 32% and 46% from in-kind services.
+For the years ended December 31, 2020 and 2019 the Organization received approximately 55% and 69% of its revenue from contributions, and 45% and 32% from in-kind services.

-Note 10: Subsequent Events
+Note 11: Subsequent Events